Winter Holiday Tips

-If you are planning on a big lunch one day on the mountain, it is always good to find out what your chalet hosts are cooking for you on that evening.
+If you are planning on a big lunch one day on the mountain, it is always good to find out what your chalet hosts are cooking for you that evening.
 Having a local savoyarde dish is great, but do you want a fondue at lunch and a tartiflette in the evening?
 That is a lot of cheese in one day!

 10. Board lock/ split skis for security

 Unfortunately skis and snowboards do go missing from time to time.
 Think about all of that equipment outside a bar or restaurant either up the hill or in town.
 These places are perfect for an opportunist thief.
 So we use snowboard locks, they are just a small version of a bike lock with a combination code.
-Locking our boards to a ski rack or a fence will give you piece of mind while having a beer or lunch.
-There are versions of these locks for skis too, but if you don’t have one, split up your skis, they are harder to steal if thieves can only find one of them.
+Locking our boards to a ski rack or a fence will give you peace of mind while having a beer or lunch.
+There are versions of these locks for skis too, but if you don't have one, split up your skis, they are harder to steal if thieves can only find one of them.

 11. Best snow

 Many people gravitate to the centre of the slopes.
 The centre of the slope can get very icy especially when the sun hasn't yet been on it.
 Stick to the sides of the slopes where the snow is much nicer and you can stay out of the way of the people struggling down the middle.